 Monetize your Website

 However, when it comes to WordPress.com, you’re severely limited as they do not allow you to run Ads on the Free and Personal plans.
-Additionally, on the Free plan, you are not allowed to remove their Ads from being displayed on your website.
+Additionally, on the Free plan, you cannot remove their Ads from being displayed on your website.
 Worse, you can’t even earn from them.

-You can join their WordAds program (if your website garners high traffic) but you’ll need to share your Ad revenue with WordPress.com.
-Unless you subscribe to WordPress.com higher paid plans, you’re restricted in how you can make money from your website.
+You can join their WordAds program (if your website garners high traffic), but you’ll need to share your Ad revenue with WordPress.com.
+Unless you subscribe to WordPress.com’s higher-paid plans, you’re restricted in how you can make money from your website.

 Security & Maintenance

 WordPress.com takes the load off you and looks into the security and maintenance for you.
 This includes automatic updates and SSL certificates.
-Since the whole system is a closed ecosystem, you can’t do anything.
+You can’t do anything since the whole system is a closed ecosystem.
 In short, you’re relying on WordPress.com’s internal security and all the mechanisms that they have built around it.

-Whereas for WordPress.org, as the name suggests – self-hosted WordPress, this would mean that you’ll need to take care of the security and maintenance aspects of your website.
-This includes looking into your web hosting security.
+Meanwhile, for WordPress.org, as the name suggests—self-hosted WordPress—this would mean that you’ll need to take care of your website’s security and maintenance aspects, including looking into your web hosting security.

-Although WordPress.org software is built to adhere to the security requirements and standards, it is best to further improve your website’s security.
-You want to ensure your website is safe at all times, which includes looking into any software and security updates.
+Although WordPress.org software is built to adhere to the security requirements and standards, it is best to improve your website’s security further.
+You want to ensure your website is always safe, including looking into software and security updates.

-Since you’re the one sitting in the driver’s seat when using WordPress.org, you’re fully responsible for implementing the WordPress security best practices.
-In short, you’ll have to pay more attention to security on WordPress.org than WordPress.com; a tradeoff you have to pay for more flexibility.
+Since you’re sitting in the driver’s seat when using WordPress.org, you’re fully responsible for implementing the WordPress security best practices.
+In short, you’ll have to pay more attention to security on WordPress.org than on WordPress.com; a tradeoff is that you must pay for more flexibility.

 Pricing

-WordPress.com does offer both free and paid plans.
+WordPress.com offers both free and paid plans.
 The free plan is 100% free with no strings attached.
-You can create your website on WordPress.com’s subdomain (e.g. yourwebsite.wordpress.com) and you have up to 3GB of disk space.
-However, you’ll have to be fine with WordPress.com’s own Ads being displayed throughout your website.
+You can create your website on WordPress.com’s subdomain (e.g. yourwebsite.wordpress.com) and have up to 3GB of disk space.
+However, you’ll have to be okay with WordPress.com’s ads displayed throughout your website.

-Speaking of the paid plans, they range from $4 to $45 per month.
-Each comes with different features but they all provide you with a free domain for one year with unlimited email support.
-As you can see, each plan is catered for different purposes; the ‘Premium’ is best for freelancers, the ‘Business’ is meant for smaller businesses, and the ‘eCommerce’ targets online stores.
+The paid plans range from $4 to $45 per month.
+Each has different features but provides a free domain for one year with unlimited email support.
+As you can see, each plan caters to other purposes; the ‘Premium’ is best for freelancers, the ‘Business’ is meant for smaller businesses, and the ‘eCommerce’ targets online stores.

-Whereas WordPress.org software itself is 100% free.
-Having said this, if you wish to make your online presence visible to the public, you’ll need to get a web hosting solution and a domain name which come at a price.
+WordPress.org software is 100% free.
+You’ll need a web hosting solution and a domain name at a price to make your online presence visible to the public.
 This price tag varies with the web hosting solution you choose.

-So, if you just want to get started with a basic and small website with no concerns of wanting to monetize from it, WordPress.com could be the cheaper option, as you can rely on their free option to get things done.
+So, if you want to start an essential, small website without worrying about monetizing it, WordPress.com could be the cheaper option, as you can rely on their free service to get things done.

 Conclusion

 As you can see, there’s more to WordPress than meets the eye.
-It’s separated into two different platforms, from two different entities.
+It’s separated into two different platforms from two distinct entities.
 Both WordPress.com and WordPress.org have their ups and downs.
-That said, there are certain circumstances that will motivate you to choose one over the other.
+That said, certain circumstances will motivate you to choose one.

-If you wish to create a website with no express intention to monetize it, go for WordPress.com.
-You can get started for free, the setup is easy, and you don’t have to worry about security and maintenance at all.
-However, if you want to launch a business website that you want to have full control of, do it on WordPress.org.
+If you wish to create a website without express intention to monetize it, go for WordPress.com.
+You can get started for free, the setup is easy, and you don’t have to worry about security and maintenance.
+However, if you want to launch a business website that you want to have complete control of, do it on WordPress.org.

-At the end of the day, it all depends on what type of website you want, your budget and last but not least, what you expect from it.
+It all depends on what type of website you want, your budget, and, last but not least, what you expect from it.